Distinguished friends

 Gary Younge

-Kwame Kwei-Armah is a celebrated actor, playwright and director both in the UK and overseas.
+Kwame Kwei-Armah OBE is a celebrated actor, playwright and director both in the UK and overseas.
 He has served as Artistic Director of the World Festival of Black Arts and Culture in Senegal, is Artistic Director of Centerstage Theatre in Baltimore, Maryland, USA and Chancellor of the University of the Arts, London.
-From 2018, he will be Artistic Director at the Young Vic theatre in London.
+From 2018 to 2024, he was the Artistic Director at the Young Vic theatre in London.

 He was born in London as Ian Roberts.
 He changed his name in his early twenties after tracing his family history (through the slave trade) to his ancestral roots in Ghana.
 His parents were born in Grenada, then a British colony, and moved to the UK in the 1960s.